nnja/python/website/content/03-intermediate-python/20-advanced-looping/70-zip.md

 weight: 7
 ---

 It's often necessary to iterate over multiple lists simultaneously.
-Suppose we're keeping score of a game and we have two lists, one of names and one of scores:
+Suppose we're keeping score of a game and we have two lists, one for names and one for scores:

 ```python
 >>> names = ["Bob", "Alice", "Eve"]